jonfernq/Learning/Algorithms/SelectionSort/README.md

 ```

 ---
-> Sure, here's the same example code with print statements added to show the step-by-step operations:
+> Here's the same example code with print statements added to show the step-by-step operations:

 ```python
 # unsorted array